rapsacw/aSiNine-ESP-miner/README.md

 where solo.ckpool.org is the pool address, 3333 is the port number, next is your login name, which is often your BTC address, followed by your password, then the worker name (if the pool does not support worker names enter X) and finally a y or n to indicate if the pool supports custom difficulty settings.
 The last configuration is for the asic chips.
 The easiest way to set these to a 'working' value is by entering

-s
+safe asic

 which will save the (safe and slow) asic settings as used during bootup of the miner.
-If you remember previously used settings you can write those to the asic configuration with
+If you remember previously used settings you can write those to the asic configuration instead with

 write /asic.cfg:300 1350

 Where the first number is the frequency in MHz and the second is the core voltage in millivolt.
 You can tune these settings later using f+/f- & v+/v- commands.
-Now its time for (another) reboot.
+Now its time for (another) reboot so the miner will try to startup with the new configuration.
 Enter

 r